 -Spammy (not at all related to the site, contains pure links without content)

 -Malicious (may contain malware)

-#6: Less than 1-minute average time on site spent by users.
-If your site’s contents are lengthy and require your audience to stay on your pages for a long time, having a short average visit duration may mean that your visitors are not human at all.
+#6: Less than 60 seconds average time on site spent by users.
+If your site’s content is long-form and requires your audience to stay on your pages for a long time, having a short average visit may mean that your visitors are not human.